 Mun Sing’s uncompromising ingenuity of sonic weaponry explores bone rattling, fragmented cyber grime and radioactive trap templates.
 An attack of fluctuating polyrhythms that pan from left to right creating a delirious effect.
 Amplified dissonant noise.
 Syncopated and visceral neo-EBM drum patterns that disintegrate, dissolve and accelerate then starkly shrink with an adrenaline fuelled industrial intensity.

-Announcing himself with his Witness EP on Mexico City based label Infinite Machine, Mun Sing is the solo project of Giant Swan‘s Harry Wright.
-His music is a clattering exploration of distorted textures, twisted samples and unconventional rhythms that are then galvanised into pounding perfection for the club.
+Announcing himself with releases on Mexico City based label Infinite Machine and the Chinese imprint SVBKVLT, Mun Sing is the juddering solo project of Giant Swan‘s Harry Wright.

 'Imagine Perc and The Bug slinging dubs at each other during a subterranean soundclash full of dry ice and strobes and you’re part of the way to what the five-track ‘Witness’ sounds like' — MIXMAG

 'Bone-rattling, staccato drum machine attacks from Mun Sing…Grime, techno and noise are chucked in the blender and come out rude AF' — BOOMKAT